syncfusion-content/blazor-docs/blazor/diagram/layout/flowchart-layout.md

 # Flowchart layout in Blazor Diagram Component

 The flowchart layout provides a visual representation of processes, workflows, systems, or algorithms in a diagrammatic format.
-It employs various symbols to depict different actions, with arrows connecting these symbols to indicate the flow or direction of the process.
+It uses various symbols to depict different actions, with arrows connecting these symbols to indicate the flow or direction of the process.
 Flowcharts are essential tools for illustrating step-by-step sequences, making complex processes easier to understand and communicate.

 ## Common flowchart symbols